SolemmaLLC/ClimateStudioDocs/docs/viewAnalysis.rst

 .. _Occupied Areas: addAreas.html

 When assigning materials, a **VisionGlass** tag must be attached to layers that represent exterior vision glazing.
-Although the materials specified in the Material column control the optical behavior of surfaces in the model (and hence what can be seen from any vantage), a separate View Tag is required to distinguish the "vision glazing," because it is specifically through these surfaces that views and view distances are measured.
+Although the materials specified in the Material column determine the optical behavior of surfaces in the model (and hence what can be seen from any vantage), a separate View Tag is required to distinguish the "vision glazing," because it is specifically through these surfaces that views and view distances are measured.

 .. figure:: images/result_viewSetup.png
    :width: 900px